January 23, 2023

 Because only the custodial parent assets are weighed on the FAFSA, do not include the other parent information.
-The custodial parent officially cares for the student for the majority of the prior 12 months, and usually claims the child as a dependent.
-College planning in divorce situations dictates that the parent with lower income should be custodian to the student.
+The custodial parent officially cares for the student for most of the prior 12 months, and usually claims the child as a dependent.
+College planning in divorce situations dictates that the parent with lower income should be the custodian of the student.

 My great uncle Harold wants to give me college money!

 First, thank Great Uncle Harold for helping you out!
 However, this could reduce eligibility for financial aid if not handled correctly.
 If Uncle Harold gave the money to the kid, it should be counted as a cash asset in the student’s name.
 If the money is given to the parent, it is weighed at a lower percentage but still must be calculated as a cash asset.
 The smart move is to tell Uncle Harold to hold the cash in his hands and provide support indirectly.
 The cash would not be declared a student asset in their checking account in this scenario.
 The other way to handle this would be if Uncle Harold funded a 529 plan for the children about to attend college.
 529 assets are assessed at a much lower value than cash in checking or savings.